Marketing Refresh 2.0

-There is no charge to update the profile responsive to shifts in your practice.
+There is no charge by any directory to update the profile responsive to shifts in your practice.

 - A LinkedIn post contributes to your online footprint and, ultimately, leads clients to learn about you, usually on your website.
 Building a base of connections to attorneys is a good thing.
 When you post, or even comment on their post, they receive a Notification and a chance to wonder who you are and click on your profile–an introduction of sorts.

 - When a potential client searches you by name, Google gives prominent real estate to your business when you take advantage of free Google services.
 Google MyBusiness and a Google Plus listing are free and valuable.
 Take the free advertising!
 Using these features, I made it possible to search ForensicExpertPro for some valuable visibility– test your own name in a search and then do so for a prominent expert in the field (outside of academia).

 Most Social Media posts bear a date; a dusty date gives the impression your practice isn’t active, or that you haven’t learned anything new lately.
 Posting regularly establishes a routine “conversation” with your contacts, keeping you at the forefront of their thoughts.

 Did you give an interview in the last year?
 Include a caption, and byline, get permission to reprint.

-Scan and add a photo to your site–speaking to attorneys or at an event or simply on the job.
+Scan and add a photo to your site of you speaking to attorneys, at an event or simply on the job.

-Make a video or arrange for a videographer at your next presentation.
+Make a new video or arrange for a videographer to attend your next presentation.
 Video can be presented on a website with eye catching design.
 Posted on YouTube the video has a wider public audience.
 Attorneys care how you will appear to a jury.
 Wise and thoughtful?
 Flippant?
 Hostile?
 Trustworthy?
 I can assist with video and audio editing and art direction.